Keto Loaf Bread

 • Vauxy01

-Vauxy01 7 months ago
+Vauxy01 a year ago

 Added cheese to this recipe to take the egg taste away.
 I think you could make a sweeter loaf too by adding vanilla extract??
 Maybe?? :)